Skip to Main Content

 Where Partick Meets Pan-Asia

-Dumbarton Road in Glasgow's West End runs through a stretch of independent businesses that collectively represent something important about how the city eats: without ceremony, with strong opinions, and at a price point that keeps the regulars coming back.
+Dumbarton Road in Glasgow's West End runs through a stretch of independent businesses that collectively represent something important about how the city eats: without ceremony, with strong opinions, and at a moderate price point.
 Suissi Vegan Kitchen sits on that road at number 494, its shopfront giving nothing away.
 There is no grand entrance, no design statement visible from the pavement.
 The room inside holds around 30 covers, and the crowd filling them on any given evening is there because word has travelled, not because a marketing budget sent it.

 That kind of earned reputation is a particular feature of Glasgow's neighbourhood dining.
-The city's more formal end — Cail Bruich and Unalome by Graeme Cheevers at the ££££ bracket, Brett for modern British — operates with the full apparatus of bookings, tasting menus, and studied service.
+The city's more formal end, Cail Bruich and Unalome by Graeme Cheevers at the ££££ bracket, Brett for modern British, operates with the full apparatus of bookings, tasting menus, and studied service.
 Suissi belongs to a different register entirely, one shared with places like Big Counter and Café Gandolfi, where the room is secondary and the cooking is the point.
-For Glasgow's broader dining picture, our full Glasgow restaurants guide maps out the range.

 The Family Behind the Food